-Our Zoo Re-imagined is calling upon individuals, businesses, organizations and all others to contribute to transitioning the Brandywine Zoo from today to tomorrow.
+Our Zoo Re-imagined is calling upon individuals, businesses, organizations, and all others to contribute to transitioning the Brandywine Zoo from today to tomorrow.
 Phase 1 is done.
-Phase 2 is funded and under construction.
+Phase 2 is complete.
 Our Zoo Re-imagined is a $5 million capital campaign to fund Phase 3.

 Phase 3 of the Master Plan will result in a dramatic new entryway—expanding the zoo’s footprint, and a new South American Wetlands Habitat that will include several animal species, such as, flamingos, sloths, and the world’s smallest deer, the Southern Pudu.

 The Brandywine Zoo is a true public-private partnership; the care and management of the Zoo’s land and animals is managed by Delaware Department of Natural Resources & Environmental Control (DNREC) and fundraising and business operations are managed by the Delaware Zoological Society, the Brandywine Zoo’s nonprofit partner organization.

 DNREC has already committed $5 million to finish the first two phases of the plan.
-The multi-level Madagascar Habitat is under construction and expected to open in Autumn 2020.
-Work will start on the animal quarantine building this year.
+The multi-level Madagascar Habitat was completed in 2020.
+Work has started on the Animal Care Center and should be completed summer 2021.
 DNREC has already completed Phase 1 work: upgrades to the Andean Condor viewing area, an improved farmyard experience, and several interactive play-and-learn areas, including the Honey Bee Station.